AnupNair08/AnupNair08/README.md

 <br />
 <br />

 Hey, I'm **Anup Nair**.
-Currently a Final Year student at <b>College of Engineering, Pune</b>, one of India's oldest engineering colleges.
-I love to work with end to end applications and develop code to automate and build stuff.
+Currently a Final Year student at <b>College of Engineering, Pune</b>, one of India's oldest engineering colleges.I love to work with end to end applications and develop code to automate and build stuff.
 My main interests are in the field of Full Stack Development, Computer Networks and Systems Programming.
 Do feel free to check out my repositories and colab on any challenging and fun ideas!

 Happy Coding!

-- 🔭 I’m currently working on learning and mastering Python and JavaScript.
+- 🔭 I’m currently learning Network Security and learning more about UNIX.
-- 🌱 I’m currently learning Operating Systems, Systems programming and Data Science.
+- 🌱 I’m exploring new tools and languages for automation.
+- 🔭 I love to design digital illustrations.
 - 💬 Ask me about MERN stack, Python or C.